naankour/Transcendance/README.md

 ### naankour

-* Bootstrapped most of the backend early on and set up the Docker Compose infrastructure.
+* Bootstrapped most of the backend early on and set up the Docker Compose infrastructure, including Dockerfiles for Nginx, the database with Prisma ORM, the frontend, and the backend.
+* Configured the TMDB API.
+* Own the backend API routes and controllers for watchlist, favorites, follows, followers, reviews, and my reviews.
-* Owns follows/followers and reviews on the backend (API, controllers) and their frontend pages.
+* Built the watchlist, favorites, follows, followers, reviews, and my reviews pages.
-* **Challenges faced:** [TODO]
+* **Challenges faced:** This was my first time doing both frontend and backend work with React and Express, so there was a real learning curve throughout the project.
+Setting up the Docker Compose infrastructure from scratch was one of the earlier hurdles, getting Nginx, the database, the frontend, and the backend to all build and talk to each other correctly as separate containers took a lot of trial and error, especially around networking and making sure services started in the right order.
+Learning Prisma ORM at the same time meant discovering what an ORM was actually for and how to use one, all while getting familiar with SQL itself for the first time.
+The follows/followers system ended up being trickier than expected, since it required careful handling of the relational logic to avoid duplicate or one-sided relationships, and to make sure the counts stayed accurate on both sides.
+Finally, building out watchlist, favorites, reviews, and my reviews as both backend routes and frontend pages meant constantly keeping the API contracts consistent across the whole stack, which wasn't always straightforward given that React and Express were both new to me.

 ### cmontaig